 Are details about my participation confidential?

 Yes.
 All information that we have about you, all records, and all teaching sessions are confidential.

 No. The only commitment is your time.
 We will provide refreshments and pay your travel or parking costs.

 How are sessions supervised?

-All training and teaching sessions are run by qualified teaching staff of the School of Dentistry.
+All training and teaching sessions are run by qualified teaching staff of the Dental School.
 Their role is to support the students and the volunteer patients.